Aayushi-1505/OIBSIP/DataScience-Task4-EmailSpamDetection/README/README.md

 - 3× confusion-matrix heatmaps with TN/FP/FN/TP annotations
 - Precision-Recall curves
 - WordClouds (ham vs spam) + Top-20 word bar charts

-All figures are rendered inline in the executed notebook.
-Exported PNGs are in `screenshots/` for LinkedIn posts.

 ---